khanonjs/khanon.js-website/public/docs/0-whats-coming-up.md

 # Near future

-At the moment, Khanon.js is in a BETA state.
+At the moment, **Khanon.js is in a BETA state**.
 This means we are still testing it and finishing the main modules.
 Once everything is ready we will publish the first production version.

 To have the first production version we still have to implement these items: